Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 MFSD8, seen in variant Late Infantile NCL (also referred to as CLN7), encodes the MFSD8 protein that is a member of a protein family called the major facilitator superfamily.
 This superfamily is involved with transporting substances across the cell membranes.
 The precise function of MFSD8 has not been identified.

-CLN8 causes progressive epilepsy with mental retardation.
+CLN8 causes progressive epilepsy with intellectual disability.
 The gene encodes a protein also called CLN8, which is found in the membranes of the cell—most predominantly in the endoplasmic reticulum.
 The protein’s function has not been identified.

 CTSD, involved with Congenital NCL (also referred to as CLN10), encodes cathepsin D, a lysosomal enzyme that breaks apart other proteins.
 A deficiency of cathepsin D causes the disorder.